 It would not surprise me if it's your single biggest investment outside of your house.

 So if we agree only a whacko would advise you to dump $200,000 in Apple or any other stock, why are you okay sitting on so much company stock?

 It's not you.
 It's your monkey brain.
 It's just how we're wired.

-Psychologists call it "anchoring bias."
+Psychologists call it "endowment bias."
 We irrationally place more value on things we already own.